fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

 purpose.
 In this situation the following rules should be applied:

--   Populate the attribute `unit` of `supplementaryInformationSource` (via the `supplementaryInformation` attribute) with the content of field 18 DEP.
+-   Populate either the `locationIndicator` or `atcUnitNameOrAlternate` attribute of `unit`, which is an attritbute of `supplementaryInformationSourceChoice`, which is in turn an association of 'supplementaryInformation', with the contents of field 18 DEP.

 -   Populate the attribute `airfileIndicator` of class `Departure` (with the constant value AIRFILE).